Saas has zero user

 Days 7 through 9: Post your first problem-focused message.
 No product mention.
 Just the pain point.
 See who responds.
 Reply to every comment.
 Start conversations.

 Days 10 through 12: Follow up with the most engaged people.
 Move the conversation to DMs or a short call.
-Ask the three questions: what problem brought you here, what have you tried, what would you pay to fix it.
+Ask three questions: what problem brought you here, what have you tried, what would you pay to fix it.
 Take notes.

 You've been in one community for two weeks and nobody's engaging.
 Not just nobody's signing up.
 Nobody's engaging at all.
 No replies, no DMs, no reactions.
 That means either the community is wrong or your problem framing is off.
 Switch one variable.
 Try a different community first.
 If you get the same silence, rewrite the message.